 Make sure you regularly set money aside, or are aware of future tax payments, so you are able to meet your obligation.

-A business activity statement (BAS) is issued by the ATO on a monthly or quarterly basis to businesses that have registered for an Australian Business Number (ABN) and GST.
+A business activity statement (BAS) is issued by the ATO on a monthly, quarterly or annual basis to businesses that have registered for an ABN and GST.
 You’ll generally be liable to pay a penalty if you don’t lodge your BAS or pay your tax on time.

 4. Keep receipts